c-santos/conclave/README.md

 See how the Conclave team developed the app in their [case study](https://conclave-team.github.io/conclave-site/).

-# Modifications
+# Objectives

 Our group has made two significant modifications to achieve the following objectives:
 1. Allow for continuous collaboration in the event of a disconnected peer.
-2. Better
+2. Offer a suitable method of peer discovery in cases where internet connection is not available.

 ## Peer Handling
 To achieve the first objective, our group has implemented the use of a P2P overlay network modeled after CAN (Content-Addressable Network).
 It is responsible for bootstrapping the network, appropriately balancing the P2P connections, and rearranging the network in the case of disconnected peers.

 ## Peer Discovery
-For the second objective, the project uses and Express server to host the local PeerJS server required for WebRTC signalling.
-The use of WebSockets facitaltes the effortless discovery of peers in the network.
+For the second objective, the project uses an Express server to host the local PeerJS server required for WebRTC signalling.
+WebSockets are also used to facilitate the effortless discovery of peers in the network.

 # Prerequisites